 Stand in the middle of the temple and say something.
 The building was designed to be acoustically perfect so you will hear your voice echoing right back at you.

-Secrets to spot at Animal Kingdom Park
+Secrets to spot at Disney’s Animal Kingdom Theme Park

 The Entrance Sign